You’ve spent countless hours at the range sharpening your foundation skills and gaining speed and accuracy.

 Classes?
 You have so many class hours under your gun belt you flat-out cannot fit more into your schedule.

 Are you a parent?
 Do you know how to defend not only yourself but your kids?

 As parents who are gun owners, we’re responsible for more than just teaching our kids the four golden rules of gun safety.
-We’re responsible for teaching our kids and ourselves what to do in case of a threat to our lives–a threat to their lives–and as with all firearms skills, those aren’t thing you learn in real-time.
+We’re also responsible for teaching our kids what to do in case of a threat to our lives.

-Read on for some tips and training ideas for armed parents (and guardians) who will likely have their children around if a self-defense scenario presents itself.
+We can agree firearms and children might seem like a combination fraught with risk, but if you read on you’ll find some tips and training ideas for armed parents (and guardians) who will likely have their children around if a self-defense scenario presents itself.

 Table of Contents

-Yes, safety needs to be mentioned.
-Whether you use the NRA’s Eddie Eagle or some other training tool to assist you in teaching your kids about firearms safety, get on it.
-It is your responsibility to teach your kids to be safe around firearms (and while shooting).
+Whether you use the NRA’s Eddie Eagle or some other training tool to assist you in teaching your kids about firearms safety, it’s a good investment.

 So, four golden rules, as per usual:

 - All guns are always loaded.